wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 $ make
 ```

 Add a testing image `test.png` into the working directory.
-The working directory would have a structure like this:
+And finally, the working directory would have a structure like this:
 ```
 .
 ├── CMakeLists.txt